devRafaelFagundes/book-store/README.md

 ## Description

-The project **Book Store** is a REST API web application for managing online libraries, it was made using node, express, mongoDb, postman and nodemon for its development.
+The project **Book Store** is a REST API web application for managing online libraries, it was made using node, express, mongoDb and postman for its development.
 It allows the user:
 * Navigate among book names
 * Look at a specific one by id
 * Create books